Saint Andrew Dung-Lac and Companions

 Saint Andrew Dung-Lac and Companions’ Story

-Andrew Dung-Lac was one of 117 people martyred in Vietnam between 1820 and 1862.
-Members of this group were beatified on four different occasions between 1900 and 1951.
-All were canonized by Pope John Paul II.
+Andrew Dung-Lac, a Catholic convert ordained to the priesthood, was one of 117 people martyred in Vietnam between 1820 and 1862.
+Members of the companions group gave their lives for Christ in the 17th, 18th, and 19th centuries, and received beatification during four different occasions between 1900 and 1951.
+All were canonized during the papacy of Saint John Paul II.

 Christianity came to Vietnam through the Portuguese.
 Jesuits opened the first permanent mission at Da Nang in 1615.
 They ministered to Japanese Catholics who had been driven from Japan.

-Severe persecutions were again launched three times in the 19th century.
+Severe persecutions were launched at least three times in the 19th century.
 During the six decades after 1820, between 100,000 and 300,000 Catholics were killed or subjected to great hardship.
 Foreign missionaries martyred in the first wave included priests of the Paris Mission Society, and Spanish Dominican priests and tertiaries.

 The last of the martyrs were 17 laypersons, one of them a 9-year-old, executed in 1862.
 That year a treaty with France guaranteed religious freedom to Catholics, but it did not stop all persecution.

 During the Vietnamese war, Catholics again suffered in the north, and again moved to the south in great numbers.
-Now the whole country is under Communist rule.
+Now reunited, the entire country is under Communist rule.

 It may help a people who associate Vietnam only with a 20th-century war to realize that the cross has long been a part of the lives of the people of that country.
 Even as some people ask again the unanswered questions about United States involvement and disengagement, the faith rooted in Vietnam’s soil proves hardier than the forces that willed to destroy it.